 Equipment

-If your trip involves hiking, biking or otherwise spending time in nature, considering upgrading to travel outfitters that will offer you the best equipment available as well as extra insurance.
+If your trip involves hiking, biking or otherwise spending time in nature, consider upgrading to travel outfitters that will offer you the best equipment available as well as extra insurance.
 They may also offer numbers to call and support for getting out of tough places and to a hospital.

 Use Common Sense